What is responsible lending?

 Lenders are obliged to comply with the responsible lending obligations specified in the National Consumer Credit Protection Act 2009 (‘National Credit Act’).
 The National Credit Act enforces certain requirements on lenders to engage in “responsible lending” when providing credit.

 The regulation was passed shortly after the Global Financial Crisis in 2008, with the purpose of curtailing the lending practice that left borrowers worldwide in insurmountable debt.

 The responsible lending regulation has served to prevent lenders in Australia from encouraging consumers to enter into credit arrangements that are unsuitable for them.
 This is achieved by requiring lenders to assess each consumer’s specific circumstances, and tailoring credit arrangements accordingly.

-Responsible lending obligations place the onus on the lender to take reasonable steps to thoroughly assess the consumer’s financial situation and their “unsuitability” for entry into a credit arrangement prior to providing a loan or issuing a consumer credit contract.
+Responsible lending obligations place the onus on the lender to take reasonable steps to thoroughly assess the consumer’s financial situation their “unsuitability” for entry into a credit arrangement prior to providing a loan or issuing a consumer credit contract.

 Changes to Responsible Lending Law